ixofoundation/genesis/pandora-8/upgrades/v2/guide.md

 ## First Time Cosmovisor Setup

-If you have never setup Cosmovisor before, follow the following instructions.
+If you have never setup Cosmovisor before, follow the instructions below — or see the canonical [Cosmovisor Guide](../../../COSMOVISOR.md), which also documents the upgrade-directory **casing** differences between Cosmovisor versions.

 If you have already setup Cosmovisor, skip to the next section.